gabrielf4ustino/maxSumAlgorithm/README.md

-# Sobre
+# About
-Projeto com objetivo em mostrar a diferença no tempo de execução entre força bruta, divisão e conquista e programação dinnâmica no problema de soma máxima.
+Project aiming to show the difference in execution time between brute force, divide and conquer and dynamic programming in the maximum sum problem.

-# Pré-requisitos
+# Prerequisites
-Compilador c++
+c++ compiler

-# Como compilar
+# How to compile
-- g++ -o <NOME> maxSumAlgorithm.cpp -Wall -pedantic
+- g++ -o <NAME> maxSumAlgorithm.cpp -Wall -pedantic

-# Como executar
+# How to run
-./<NOME_DO_EXECUTAVEL> <NOME_ARQUIVO_DE_ENTRADA>.txt
+./<EXECUTABLE_NAME> <INPUT_FILE_NAME>.txt